 TIP: The calculation for RFM segments might work in one query, but for eRFM segments, the query should be split up.
 Queries using data views are prone to time-outs.
 Splitting up your query prevents this and helps you to keep a clear overview of every step in the process.

 One way to do this, is to first query all the relevant records (1), next calculating the Recency of Order/Email activity (2), Frequency of Order/Email activity (3), and Monetary value (4).
 Lastly calculate the (e)RFM score (5).
 The sequence of these 5 queries can easily be put into an automation.

 For this you need a Data Extension with a Primary Key, for example Subscriberkey.
 That way, you will be able to find the (e)RFM score for each individual subscriber you are emailing.
 Because your Data Extension has a Primary Key, you can also easily update the Data Extension through your queries.

-When creating campaigns based on (e)RFM and RFM models, it may be a good idea to exclude records with both low RFM and eRFM from commercial mailings.
-These records appear to be uninterested in your products and emailing them might be ineffective.
+TIPS: When creating campaigns based on (e)RFM and RFM models, we recommend to exclude records with both low RFM and eRFM from commercial mailings.
+These records appear to be uninterested in your products and emailing them is ineffective.
 Most importantly: do not forget your high eRFM/high RFM records.
 These are your most loyal customers.

-An (e)RFM model will help you get to know your customers and communicate with them in a way that fits their needs and their expectations of you.
-With this knowledge, you can create more effective marketing campagnes and personalise your conversations to a higher level.
+An eRFM model will help you get to know your customers and communicate with them in a way that fits their needs and their expectations.
+With this knowledge, you can create more effective marketing campaigns and personalise your conversations to a higher degree.